How can I secure my iPhone, iPad, or iPod touch?

-Important:At Indiana University, if you use your device to access or store electronic protected health information (ePHI) regulated by the Health Insurance Portability and Accountability Act (HIPAA), do not use a non-IU cloud service (e.g., iCloud or Google) to back up your device data (regardless of the strength of your iCloud password).
+Important:At Indiana University, if you use your device to access or store electronic protected health information (ePHI) regulated by the Health Insurance Portability and Accountability Act (HIPAA), do not use a non-IU cloud service (e.g., iCloud or Google) to back up your device data (regardless of the strength of your password).
 For more on ePHI and HIPAA at IU, see At IU, where can I find information about IRB requirements for research that involves HIPAA-regulated PHI?

 Wiping data from your device